MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 ## Step 2: Add your JavaScript code in a Script web resource

-Now that your code is ready, you want to associate it with events in Customer Engagement.
-You use [Script web resources](../script-jscript-web-resources.md) in Customer Engagement to upload the script to your Customer Engagement instance, and then associate it with events.
+Now that your code is ready, you want to associate it with events in model-driven apps.
+You use [Script web resources](../script-jscript-web-resources.md) in model-driven apps to upload the script to your model-driven apps instance, and then associate it with events.

-1. Navigate to your Customer Engagement instance in browser, and go to **Settings** > **Customizations**.
+1. Navigate to your model-driven apps instance in browser, and go to **Settings** > **Customizations**.
 2. In the Customization area, choose **Customize the System**.
 3. In the solutions explorer, under **Components**, choose **Web Resources**.
 4. Choose **New** to create a web resource.